Visit our new website. We'd appreciate your feedback!

 With its bright lights, majestic piers and vintage wooden roller coasters, Blackpool is arguably Britain’s most iconic seaside resort.
 Having grown steadily throughout the Victorian period, the opening of rail and trams services helped to create a bustling seaside escape, much of which remains today.
 From scaling the heights of Blackpool Tower, built in 1894 and home to the renowned Tower Ballroom and the Tower Circus, to riding the UK’s tallest roller coaster, aptly named The Big One, the heritage seafront offers something for people of all ages.
 Blackpool Illuminations is also set to light up the seafront later in 2021, with the incredible free lightshow extravaganza scheduled to run from early September until just past the New Year.
 The town’s three piers were developed between the 1860s and 1890s, with the Grade II-listed North Pier being both the oldest and the longest of the three.
 Packed with fairground rides and other amusements, the piers jut out into the Irish sea, breaking up the town’s long stretch of seafront.
-Those looking for thrills can explore Blackpool Pleasure Beach, an amusement park that can trace its origins back to 1896.
+Looking for thrills?
+Explore Blackpool Pleasure Beach, an amusement park that can trace its origins back to 1896.
 As well as four traditional wooden roller coasters dating from the 1930s, the park includes themed rides inspired by The Red Arrows flying team and Aardman Animations’ loveable duo, Wallace and Gromit.

 Nestled between two headlands on the North Wales coast, Llandudno is the country’s largest seaside resort.
 Having originated as a mining settlement with its roots dating back to the Bronze Age, it flourished in the 19th century and now offers a coastal retreat suitable for all the family, with its wide Victorian promenade and period architecture.
-A Grade II-listed pier, built in 1878, protrudes blissfully out into the sea, while a ride on the historic Great Orme Tramway takes visitors to the top of a striking headland, providing spectacular views of the town and the glorious surrounding countryside.
+A Grade II-listed pier, built in 1878, protrudes blissfully out into the sea, while a ride on the historic Great Orme Tramway takes you to the top of a striking headland, providing spectacular views of the town and the glorious surrounding countryside.
 From relaxing on the sands of the curved two-mile bay, to exploring the Alice in Wonderland Trail, featuring character sculptures from Lewis Carroll’s renowned novel, Llandudno offers a true taste of the traditional British seaside.

 Today, Margate mixes contemporary art and vintage stores with sandy beaches, fairground rides and a traditional seafront, showcasing the region’s rich seaside heritage.
-From imagining the vintage roller coasters and shows at Dreamland when the amusement park can fully reopen its doors to browsing internationally-acclaimed art at the Turner Contemporary – named after JMW Turner – visitors can discover a part of Britain that has inspired artists and writers alike.
+From imagining the vintage roller coasters and shows at Dreamland when the amusement park can fully reopen its doors to browsing internationally-acclaimed art at the Turner Contemporary – named after JMW Turner – discover a part of Britain that has inspired artists and writers alike.
 It’s not just art on show in Margate though, as its Old Town is packed with stylish eateries and cultural gems – from the Margate Museum which explores the region’s heritage to the underground Shell Grotto and the Georgian-period Theatre Royal, one of the country’s oldest performance spaces.

 The historic town of Tenby in the heart of Pembrokeshire, with its 13th-century medieval town walls, pastel colour scheme and bustling harbour, offers a picturesque seaside experience.
 Having been a leading health resort in the Victorian era, its miles of sandy beaches and revival architecture provide a relaxing environment for families.
-Alternatively, visitors can venture along this stretch of the Pembrokeshire Coast path for wildlife watching or take a boat trip to Caldey Island, a beautiful Holy site that offers a haven of peace and tranquillity.
+Alternatively, venture along this stretch of the Pembrokeshire Coast path for wildlife watching or take a boat trip to Caldey Island, a beautiful Holy site that offers a haven of peace and tranquillity.
 Away from the golden sands, Tenby Museum and Art Gallery dives into the region’s natural and maritime history, while providing striking views of the many colourful fishing boats as they bob up and down in the harbour.

 In addition to its family-friendly beaches, Tenby also has a host of tours and experiences to book:

 With its brightly coloured houses and lively harbour, Portree acts as a central point for exploring all that the Isle of Skye has to offer.
 Having started life as a fishing village on the eastern coast, it acts as the capital of the island and overlooks a sheltered bay offering breath-taking views in every direction.
-Visitors can bask in the dramatic nature of Scotland’s coasts and waters, or venture northwards to discover the spectacular rock formations of the Trotternish Ridge, including the Old Man of Storr and the Quiraing.
+Bask in the dramatic nature of Scotland’s coasts and waters, or venture northwards to discover the spectacular rock formations of the Trotternish Ridge, including the Old Man of Storr and the Quiraing.